 Thinking of spending your summer studying in Rome?
-July is one of the most exciting times to experience Italy’s Eternal City - where both ancient history meets modern academic life.
+It is one of the most exciting times to experience Italy’s Eternal City - where ancient history meets modern academic life.
 At John Cabot University, you'll discover Rome as a cultural immersion and a living classroom.

-Whether you’re enrolled in a summer session or taking undergraduate courses toward your degree, here's what to expect during July in Rome and how to make the most of your time at JCU.
+Whether you’re enrolled in a summer session or taking undergraduate courses toward your degree, here's what to expect during summer in Rome and how to make the most of your time at JCU.

 1. Warm Weather!
 Perfect for Exploring (and Hydrating)